 His parents, Srđan and Dijana, supported his passion for tennis despite the country’s political and economic struggles at the time.

 He started hitting tennis balls at age 4, showing unusual talent.
-At age 6, he trained under Jelena Genčić, a renowned coach who recognized his extraordinary potential.
+At age 6, he trained under Jelena Genčić, a renowned coach who recognised his extraordinary potential.

 His two younger brothers, Marko and Djordje, also pursued tennis, though Novak outshone them early on.
 Family values, discipline, and perseverance shaped the man who would one day conquer the tennis world.